bjesus/teatime/README.md

 The TeaTime web application is completely decoupled from its databases and the files it fetches.
 The databases used in TeaTime are [GitHub repositories tagged with the teatime-database topic](https://github.com/search?q=topic%3Ateatime-database&type=repositories), which are published on GitHub Pages.
 Each repository contains a [config.json](https://github.com/bjesus/teatime-database/blob/main/config.json) file that points to an SQLite database.
 Before a user performs a search in TeaTime, they choose which database to use and then TeaTime queries the SQLite database using [sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs).
 Each row in the SQLite database is an item in the library, and a file hash column is used for getting the item from IPFS.

 Since the web application is a static site, and the databases are comprised of static files, both can be easily forked, replicated, and deployed.
+Frontend instances are [GitHub repositories tagged with the teatime-instance topic](https://github.com/search?q=topic%3Ateatime-instance&type=repositories).
 With the files being served off IPFS, this distributed architecture contributes to TeaTime's resilience.

 ## Features